 The night sky is criss-crossed by satellites and meteors liable to leave bright trails in exposed survey images, essentially at random.
 It is far and away most common that the photometry of any given detected object is adversely affected in one band only by this unwanted extra light.
-Nevertheless, it is important to the value of the final merged catalogue that instances of the problem are brought to the user's attention.
+Nevertheless, it is important to the value of the final merged catalogue that instances of the problem are brought to the attention of the user.

-To achieve this, we have visually inspected composite plots of IPHAS-bands and UVEX-band catalogued objects, noting instances of trails and other linear artefacts.
-The affected individual-filter flux tables are then visited in order to mark and flag these features.
-Satellite trails usually show up very easily in these plots.
-But, in more ambiguous cases, the images themselves have also been checked.
-Strips of width 30 pixels - have been computed and placed on all noted linear streaks, and have been used to flag all sources falling within them as at risk.
-This intensive visual inspection also brought to the fore other linear structures such as spikes due to bright stars, crosstalk, and readout problems and meant they too could be flagged.
+To achieve this, we visually inspected composite plots of IPHAS-bands and UVEX-band catalogued objects, noting instances of trails and other linear artefacts.
+The affected individual-filter flux tables were then visited in order to mark and flag these features.
+Satellite trails usually show up very easily in these plots, but, in more ambiguous cases the images themselves were also checked.
+Strips 30 pixels wide were computed and placed on all noted linear streaks, and were used to flag all sources falling within them as at risk.
+This intensive visual inspection also brought to the fore other linear structures such as spikes due to bright stars, crosstalk, and read-out problems and meant that they too could be flagged.